Science, technology, engineering, and mathematics: France

 The name of STEM in France is industrial engineering sciences (sciences industrielles or sciences de l'ingénieur).
 The STEM organization in France is the association UPSTI.

 Hong Kong

 STEM education has not been promoted among the local schools in Hong Kong until recent years.
-In November 2015, the Education Bureau of Hong Kong released a document titled Promotion of STEM Education, which proposes strategies and recommendations on promoting STEM education.
+In November 2015, the Education Bureau of Hong Kong released a document titled Promotion of STEM Education, which proposes strategies and recommendations for promoting STEM education.